EngineerWAK/WMS_InfantryProgram/README.md

 # WMS_InfantryProgram

+v2.7_2022OCT20_GitHub
+    Introducing "Fast Combat" options WMS_FastCombat = true; (dafault = false) Reduce all cooldowns
+        Increase chances for triggers to spawn NPCs more often Reduce dynamic threat timers/coefs
+        Add a Fast Combat Activation Marker on the map (bottom) Logged Admins can activate/deactivate Fast Combat anytime in the console

 v2.569_2022APR02_GitHub Exile Mod is fully compatible again<br/>
 v2.548a_2022MAR26_PreRelease on GitHub to try to get back some Exile Mod compatibility<br/>